 Whether you’re applying for medical school or are just starting your medical education, this section helps you understand the costs associated with attendance so that you can formulate a money management strategy with clear expectations.
 Being informed about overall expenses will help you know how much loan money you may potentially need, and what resources you’ll need to seek out, including scholarships and grants.

 Most students must take on debt to attend medical school because of the high cost of tuition.
 The average amount of debt for a majority of graduating family medicine residents is more than $150,000.
-The final loan amount you decide you need will depend largely on your school’s tuition and other factors such as cost of living, United States Medical Licensing Examination® (USMLE) Step 1 and Step 2 examination fees, and fees and expenses for travel related to residency interviews and conferences.
+The final loan amount you decide you need will depend largely on your school’s tuition and other factors such as cost of living, United States Medical Licensing Examination® (USMLE) Step 1 and Step 2 examination fees or Comprehensive Osteopathic Medical Licensing Examination of the United States (COMLEX-USA) Level 1 and 2 examination fees, and fees and expenses for travel related to residency interviews and conferences.
 All of these factors are important for success in medical school, but that doesn’t make it any easier to afford them.

 Part of assessing your expenses includes asking medical schools’ financial offices about the cost of education at their schools and what kind of assistance and aid they offer.

 Get Organized Before You Apply to Medical School

 It's easiest to manage your financial aid documents if you have a strategy to track and store your communications, financial information, academic records, scholarship materials, and other financial aid resources.
 Here are some steps to take early on: